Safety First Feeding: A Parent Course for ARFID

 In Week 2, we focus on what support really looks like for children and teens with ARFID and why there is no one-size-fits-all approach.

-Across two videos, we explore what the evidence does (and doesn’t) say about ARFID support, why many traditional feeding and eating disorder approaches can be unhelpful or even harmful for neurodivergent kids, and how a neurodiversity-affirming lens changes the way we think about “progress” and “recovery.”
+Across two videos, we explore when a tube or PEG feeding might be necessary.
+What the evidence does (and doesn’t) say about ARFID support, why many traditional feeding and eating disorder approaches can be unhelpful or even harmful for neurodivergent kids, and how a neurodiversity-affirming lens changes the way we think about “progress” and “recovery.”

 You’ll learn how sensory differences, interoception, nervous system regulation, trauma, executive functioning, and autonomy all play a role in eating and why safety (emotional, sensory, and relational) must come before food changes.